How To...

 There are several options to create a backup file of an event:

-1. Go to Overview -> Technical Information.
-You will find a link to download a backup (Note, this option is not available if you are not the owner of the file).
+1. Inside the Dashboard -> Summary you will find a link to download a backup (Note, this option is not available if you are not the owner of the file).

 2. When working offline, a backup can be created easily by copying the event file.
 Select the file in Windows Explorer and press CTRL+C and then CTRL+V.